 Tio Benito is 'Uncle Ben' in Spanish.

-There is a lot more to the Texas Longhorn that just long horns.
 Texas Longhorns evolved during the 16th thru the 19th centuries in the wild, originally Portuguese and Spanish cattle that went feral in early efforts to settle Texas.
-Qualities of resourcefulness, desease resistance, and endurance were developed in the wild over the centuries.
+Qualities of resourcefulness, disease resistance, and endurance were developed in the wild over the centuries.
 Up the trail, they were the only breed with legs to walk from South Texas to Kansas and beyond.
 They're considered some of the finest mothers in the animal kingdom.
-Here at Tio Benito's, these cattle thrive in brushy bottomland pastures where its a full time job to keep fencelines from becoming hedgerows.
 Their unique traits should be preserved as we strive toward producing the longest horns "heaven will allow".

-One of my favorite parts of being a teenager in the 1960's was spent 5 minutes from my fathers tractor shed hunting on Sam Countiss' Rancho Seco, which shared a fenceline with M. P. Wright's Ranch and his famous herd of Texas Longhorns, located on the lower Nueces River.
+One of my favorite parts of the 1960's was spent 5 minutes from my fathers tractor shed hunting on Sam Countiss' Rancho Seco, which shared a fenceline with M. P. Wright's Ranch and his famous herd of Texas Longhorns.
 Even though we were just on the other side of the fence, in those years we rarely ever saw the Wright's famous Longhorns.
-My Father was raising cattle in 1960, but it ended when the floods of tropical storm Fern caused him to sell out in 1973.
-He never looked back and I found nothing fun or romantic about that kind of work at the time.
 We rarely saw Longhorns anywhere in the 1950'S and 60'S. Mythic as they were legendary, it was with awe and amazement we witnessed them alive and doing their part in John Wayne's movie "The Alamo"(1960).
 Growing up in rural south Texas, it's not surprising the subject of Texas Longhorns came up from time to time.
 I can remember talk about them becoming registered and recognized an official breed and of course there were those who argued otherwise.

-I thought I might forever get away from farming and ranching before I graduated from college, But over a decade later, I began to develop a relationship with my rural upbringing, partially ignited by spending a significant amount of time working in NYC and LA which drove me to reading material like Trail Drivers of Texas, Life on The King Ranch, Great Roundup, J. Frank Dobie's fabulous books The Longhorns and A Vaquero of the Brush Country, and later, T. J. Barragy's Gathering Texas Gold.
+I thought I might forever get away from farming and ranching before I graduated from college, But over a decade later, I began to develop a relationship with my rural upbringing.
+I started reading material like Trail Drivers of Texas, Life on The King Ranch, Great Roundup, J. Frank Dobie's fabulous books The Longhorns and A Vaquero of the Brush Country, and later, T. J. Barragy's Gathering Texas Gold.
 I was left with a new appreciation for my own backyard, South Texas, its history, wildlife, ranching heritage and geography.
-Barragy and Dobie's accounts left a lasting impression; Texas Longhorns were not just majestic in appearance, but admirable with unique character and qualities that hold timeless value, shaped over the centuries trying to make a living in the most severe environments.
+Those accounts left a lasting impression; Texas Longhorns were not just majestic in appearance, but admirable with unique character and qualities that hold timeless value, shaped over the centuries trying to make a living in the most severe environments.
 This animal like no other had not only been shaped, but had been a major player in shaping the history and character of the state of Texas and the cattle business.
 I had just experienced a delayed arrival to a well established reality.

 John and Rose Mary Floyd befriended me as I visited their 'San Patricio Trading Company' around 1997.
-They had for 20 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
-I had fashion stores/surf shops that I had founded in 1976--"Benjamin's" in Corpus Christi and Austin.
-When I could get away, I would at times, go to the YO in the summer to hunt for a few days.
-There too, I was surrounded by Texas Longhorns and found a sense of heaven.
-Being around Longhorns certainly has had a gripping allure, creating a desire to have some of my own.
+They had for 30 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
+Being around Longhorns certainly had a gripping allure, creating that desire to have some of my own.
 I have been blessed to gather a few head and be infected with the Texas Longhorn "Bug" --- a form of addiction.